nfischer/framily-tree/README.md

 easy) and also some basic knowledge of the commandline and `npm` (which is a bit harder).
 This can be avoided if you're willing to shell out money for a backend, but making this free was one of my goals, so that's what I went with.
-But if you have someone in your fraternity who knows a bit of coding and can enter data in a spreadsheet, this should be a breeze to use.
+But if you have someone in your fraternity/sorority who knows a bit of coding and can enter data in a spreadsheet, this should be a breeze to use.

 ## Building (or maintaining) the project